 High firewall security or parental controls can block communication with Nest servers.
-Refer to your Wi-Fi router/access point documentation to see if these features are enabled on your network and how you can exempt the Nest thermostat from these restrictions.
+Refer to your Wi-Fi router or access point documentation to check if these features are enabled on your network and how you can exempt the Nest thermostat from these restrictions.

 Your thermostat requires IPv6 in order to be added to the Nest app.
 Check your router's documentation to confirm that your router supports this setting and for information on how you can enable it.

-To make sure you’re using settings that allow your thermostat to connect to your home Wi-Fi, see the article:
+To make sure you’re using settings that allow your thermostat to connect to your home Wi-Fi, go to the article:

 8. Check the list of incompatible routers

 After you check your router’s settings you’re still can't add your thermostat to the Nest app, check that your router or modem is not on the incompatible list.